Jeggings: Wear

 The latter are more similar to skinny jeans than the former.
 Some designers call "denim jeggings" pull-on jeans rather than jeggings.

 Fashion trend

-Jeggings entered the fitness world in early 2010, and were among the most popular clothing items of 2010, according to business reporting.
+Jeggings entered the fitness world by early 2010s, and were among the most popular clothing items of 2010, according to business reporting.
 Many opt to wear jeggings in order to give the legging feel as well as the jean appearance.

 Popular culture

 In 2011 "Jeggings" was entered into the twelfth edition of Concise Oxford English Dictionary.
 Conan O'Brien wore a pair during the taping of Conan on 2 December 2010, the night after admitting his (tongue-in-cheek) love for jeggings to Project Runway's Tim Gunn.